Restless Legs Syndrome (RLS)

 Anticonvulsants such as gabapentin and pregabalin

-Talk with your healthcare provider for more information on how restless legs syndrome is treated.
+Talk with your healthcare provider for more information on how RLS is treated.

 With RLS, you have an irresistible urge to move the affected limb when the sensations occur.